raul23/testing-datasets/README.rst

 The `my_utils`_ package contains utilities divided into different modules based on their main application.
-For example, the `dautils`_ module defines utilities for data analysis such as computing statistics (e.g. mean, quantiles) and generating graphs (e.g. bar chart) on datasets.
+For example, the `dautils`_ module defines utilities for data analysis such as computing statistics (e.g. mean, quantiles) and generating graphs (e.g. bar chart) based on datasets.

 Datasets
 ========